Kentico/kentico-icons/README.md

 **production/** directory holds all sources you need. **production/fonts/** contains font files and **production/icon-variables.less** is mapping between icon font symbol and icon name.
 We recommend using icon-variables as font symbols can be subject to change.
 Do not forget to set up your [css font-face](https://developer.mozilla.org/en-US/docs/Web/CSS/@font-face).

 You can either:
-* generate your own icon set (see instructions in the section below),
+* generate your own icon set (see instructions in the section below)
-* use [icons-processor](https://github.com/Kentico/icons-processor) to generate the list of LESS icon variables for your app,
-* or create your own generator to create your LESS/SASS/CSS file out of selection.json
+* create your own generator to create your LESS/SASS/CSS file out of selection.json

 ### Adjusting source icons
 Source icons are located in **design** folder as SVG files.
 Feel free to adjust or expand the set according to your needs.